 #GivingTuesday Holiday Campaign

-Combining your #GivingTuesday fundraising with your holiday fundraising campaign creates an impactful year-end giving campaign.
+Combining your #GivingTuesday fundraising with your year-end fundraising appeal creates an impactful year-end giving campaign.
 Adding a few events during this campaign and linking all fundraising websites together is a way to add drama and a following.
 A full schedule of events tends to foster a sense of involvement for donors.
 Starting with a #GivingTuesday website and adding a holiday fundraiser to your campaign, such as an event that’s all about chocolate is just one of the most popular holiday fundraising ideas.

 Social Media Videos